-Over the last sixteen years I’ve written for all of the major parenting magazines, on just about every imaginable topic under the broad umbrellas of health, development, behaviour and parenting.
-Here is just a small selection:
+With three children under five and a degree in psychology, writing for parenting magazines seemed a logical step, and I’ve written for all of the major parenting magazines, on just about every imaginable topic under the broad umbrellas of health, development, behaviour and parenting.

-But probably the parenting artices I’ve enjoyed writing most were the humorous ones, based on my own experiences:
+Some have been incredibly interesting to research – alternative education, creative schools, getting out of the rat race, for instance.
+But probably the parenting articles I’ve enjoyed writing most were the humorous ones, based on my own experiences:

 Although serious personal experience articles can also be captivating: